Saturday, August 18, 2007

 MANICURED CANYONS AND THE HOWLING WINDS OF HOMESICKNESS

-Like the Grand Canyon, these modern cities and its structures could be equally considered a place of danger to some, especially to foreign workers, who endure being away from home and family just to find greener pastures.
+Like the Grand Canyon, these modern cities and their structures could be equally considered a place of danger to some, especially to foreign workers, who endure being away from home and family just to find greener pastures.
 But with increasing pollution causing greyer skies and where the grey areas about morality are taking their toll on people's lives these places inevitably become quagmires to others.

-While experiencing the changing perceptions over the years in the minds of foreign workers, these extraordinary sites came to symbolize hope as people are able to send much needed financial aid back home, and despair as harsh realities of foreign city life finally revealed its evil face to them depending on their experiences while living there.
+While experiencing the changing perceptions over the years, in the minds of foreign workers these extraordinary sites came to symbolize hope (as people are able to send much needed financial aid back home) and despair (as harsh realities of foreign city life finally revealed its evil face to them) depending on their experiences while living there.

 Using phonecards to depict a modern but crowded city skyline, which is clearly recognizable from a certain distance, underscores the gravity of how foreign workers were forced by circumstances to work abroad and how they value their families back home.
 (Joel E. Ferraris)